MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/install-sales-navigator.md

 2. Select **LinkedIn Sales Navigator**.
 3. Select the **Photo refresh** control.
-4. Select **Ok** to activate the sync of profile images.
+4. Select **Ok** to enable the display of profile pictures.

 To enable the display of profile image in the contact or lead form, you must enable **Sales Navigator CRM sync** in the LinkedIn Sales Navigator settings.
 For more information how to enable CRM sync, see [Integration between Sales Navigator and your CRM](https://www.linkedin.com/help/sales-navigator/answer/82207/integration-between-sales-navigator-and-your-crm-overview).

-Please note that only profile pictures for matched leads and contacts can sync from LinkedIn.
+Please note that only profile pictures for matched leads and contacts can be captured from LinkedIn.

 > [!NOTE]
-> The profile picture from Linkedin for a matched contact or lead is only shown in the out-of-the-box Contact form in the apps built on the Unified Interface.
+> The profile picture from Linkedin for a matched contact or lead is only shown in the out-of-the-box Contact or Lead form in the apps built on the Unified Interface.

 ## Existing orgs that got updated with April 19 features